 Why should I study this course?

 The Public Services industry is one of the largest employers in the country.
 It is a vibrant, vocational course which has both practical and theoretical elements.
-In choosing Public Services you will gain confidence and important employability skills.
+In choosing Uniformed Protective Services you will gain confidence and important employability skills for public services.

 You will also have the opportunity to undertake a variety of experiences, meet a range of teams that work within the public sector and have the chance to gain first-hand experience and knowledge of the services.

 What will I study?

 You will study a wide range of subjects which will give you understanding and skills in citizenship, teamwork and leadership, discipline and behaviour with a focus on psychology, government, planning for emergency incidents, global affairs and the media, law, police powers and criminology.